mike-north/awesome-learn-to-code/README.md

 # Awesome Resources For Learning To Code

-A collection of sites, tools, resources and other things that help when learning
+A collection of sites, tools, resources and other things that help when learning about programming

 <!-- BEGIN_LIST -->

 # [General Programming](https://en.wikipedia.org/wiki/Computer_programming)